 Have you ever wanted to ride in the cab of a steam locomotive?
 Here’s your chance!
 Paid cab rides will be offered to the general public and members this summer as a behind-the-scenes experience and opportunity to get a close up look at a working steam locomotive.
-Cab riders will take a one hour ride in the cab of either the Sierra No. 3® or Sierra No. 28 steam locomotive (based on operating schedule).
+Cab riders will take a one hour ride in the cab of either the Sierra No. 3®, the Sierra No. 28 steam locomotive or a historic diesel locomotive (based on operating schedule).
 Cab riders will receive a certificate at the end of their cab ride signed by the locomotive engineer and fireman.
-Engine crew and cab rider will take a photo in front of the locomotive once back at the depot.
+Cab rider will be allowed time to take a photo in front of the locomotive with the engine crew once back at the depot.

-Paid cab rides will be available on steam operation days during the regular excursion train season (April – October).
+Paid cab rides will be available on select operating days during the regular excursion train season (April – October).
 No cab rides will be offered on event days or during scheduled training.
 Paid cab rides will be offered on the 12 p.m. and 1:30 p.m. departures only.
 A maximum of two (2) paid cab rides will be offered each permitted cab ride operating day.

 Self-Guided Walking Tour